nuvla/deployment/swarm/README.md

 to set all of the environmental variables for the Swarm management script.

-The command to use to create cluster is:

-    ./swarm-deploy-exoscale.sh deploy 3

-This creates a cluster with one master and two workers (three nodes in total).
-If you do not provide the second argument, it defaults to one.

 Note that `docker-machine` uses SSH to communicate with the virtual machines of the cluster.
 By default the key `${HOME}/.ssh/id_rsa` will be used (or created if it does not exist).
-If you want to use a different key, then set the environmental variable `SSH_KEY`.
+If you want to use a different key, then set the environmental variable `SSH_KEY` in the `env.sh` file.

 **WARNING**: Use an SSH key **WITHOUT** a password.
 If you use one with a password, you will be prompted for the password, repeatedly.
 To generate a new SSH key without a password just set SSH_KEY to a file that does not exist.

+The command to use to create the cluster is:

+    ./swarm-deploy-exoscale.sh deploy 3

+This creates a cluster with one master and two workers (three nodes in total).
+If you do not provide the second argument, it defaults to one.

 You will want to note the IP addresses of the Docker Swarm master and workers (if any).
 You can recover these IP addresses by running the